Picovoice/porcupine/README.md

 #### Low-Level API

-[Porcupine](/binding/unity/Assets/Porcupine/Porcupine.cs) provides low-level access to the wake word engine for those who want to incorporate wake word detection into a already existing audio processing pipeline.
+[Porcupine](/binding/unity/Assets/Porcupine/Porcupine.cs) provides low-level access to the wake word engine for those who want to incorporate wake word detection into an already existing audio processing pipeline.
 To create an instance of `Porcupine`, use the `.FromBuiltInKeywords` static constructor.

 ```csharp
 using Pv.Unity;